minecraftchicken/GStudio-Site/r/ReadMe.md

 # Folder Description
-This folder contains redirected HTML pages only.
-Pages that go to a different URL.
+This folder contains redirected HTML pages and basic information pages for other sites.